graphile/worker/README.md

 values will left unmodified.

 This method can be used to postpone or advance job execution, or to schedule a previously failed or permanently failed job for execution.
+The updated jobs will be returned (note that this may be fewer jobs than you requested).

 ## Rationality checks